taisukef/kawakudari-nes/README.md

 # kawakudari-nes
 Kawakudari game for nes

-original game is Kawakudari for IchigoJam
+forked from Kawakudari for IchigoJam
 http://ichigojam.net/